Notchko, California

+Locality in Humboldt County, California, U.S.

-Notchko is a locality in Humboldt County, California.
-It is located on the Klamath River 4 mi south of Johnsons, at an elevation of 151 ft.
+Notchko is a locality in Humboldt County, California, United States.
+It is located on the Klamath River, 4 mi south of Johnsons, at an elevation of 151 ft.
 It is located on the Yurok Indian Reservation and was a significant Yurok burial site for generations; like many locales in the area, it was heavily damaged in the Christmas flood of 1964, with the remaining residents being offered sub-standard replacement housing without utilities.